MargotPC/Project_II/PARALLEL/README.md

-# SERIAL CODE
+# PARALLEL CODE

-This directory contains all the necessary codes to perform a VdW simulation of a Xe gas in serial.
+This directory contains all the necessary codes to perform a VdW simulation of a Xe gas in parallel using MPI.

 ## TABLE OF CONTENTS